ios-am1ta/Server-iCloud-Bypass/README.md

 # iCloud-Bypass-Server

--Descargue Ampps (no Xampp)
+-Download Ampps (not Xampp)

--Este le ayudará a realizar pruebas como un host local
+-This will help you test as a local host

--Instale Ampps
+-Install Ampps

--Compruebe su ip ( Valla a: Configuración> Red e Internet> Estado> Ver las propiedades de red> Localize la ipv4) Ejemplo: 192.168.100.1
+-Check your ip (Go to: Settings> Network and Internet> Status> See network properties> Locate the ipv4) Example: 192.168.100.1

--Utilice su php en la carpeta www de Ampps generada en la ruta de instalación
+-Use your php in the generated Ampps www folder in the install path

--Útilice ideviceactivation.exe de libimobiledevice
+-Use ideviceactivation.exe from libimobiledevice

--ideviceactivation activate -d -s https://su.ipv4/nombre_de_su.php
+-ideviceactivation activate -d -s https://your.ipv4/your_name.php